-Times for take-off, closing of take-off windows, turn points and last landing will be displayed in writing.
+Times for open window, time to take-off, closing of take-off windows, turn points and last landing will be displayed in writing.
 If the start is delayed, given times will be correspondingly delayed unless specifically briefed to the contrary.
+(S10 4.29.6).